badoo/phpcf/README.md

 1
 ```

-Even though there is a utility written in PHP, the file format of most runs in a split second.
-But we have a large repository of code and many, so we wrote an extension that, when connected, increases the productivity of a hundred times: all our repository 2 million lines formatted for 8 seconds on the "notebook» Core i7.
-To use the extension is required to collect it from the directory "ext /", set to include "enable_dl = On" in php.ini or register it as extension.
+Even though our utility is written in PHP most files are formatted in a fraction of a second.
+But in Badoo we have a huge repository that contains millions SLOC, so we wrote a PHP extension that increases formatter performance 100x.
+All our repository (which is 2 million SLOC at the moment of writing this README) is formatted in 8 seconds on a single i7 core.
+In order to use the extension you need to compile it from "phpcf-src/ext" folder using "phpize; ./configure; make; make install" and either put "enable_dl = On" in your php.ini or put "extension=phpcf.so" there.

-I would like to emphasize once again that the php cf above all whitespace changes and knows how to make a simple conversion of the code, for example, to replace a short opening tag on long or remove the last closing tag of the file.
-In addition, phpcf can automatically correct the Cyrillic alphabet in the names of functions in the English characters.
-Also not start moving expression aligned manually via gaps.
-This is because of the architecture - formatter operates as a state machine with rules set by the user, rather than as a set of "zahardkozhennyh" substitutions (formatter comes with a "default config" relevant to our formatting rules).
-Therefore, if you want to automatically replace "var" in the "public" or similar items, we recommend to pay attention to PHP-CS-Fixer - he pays little attention to whitespace (unlike phpcf), but is able to rewrite tokens.
+It is worth noting again that phpcf is designed to only change whitespace characters and to do the most simple tasks such as:
+ - replacing "<?" with "<?php"
+ - removing extra closing tag from the end of file
+ - change cyrillic letters to english in function names
+ - expressions that are aligned manually using spaces are not touched

+The formatter works as a finite state machine with rules that are set by user instead of using hard-coded replacements.
+We supply the default config that follows Badoo formatting rules.
+So if you would like to get automatic "var" -> "public" replacement or similar we suggest looking at PHP-CS-Fixer.
+The latter does not really touch whitespace characters but it can do much more sophisticated replacements than our utility.